How can bookkeeping help me make money?

 Can’t I just write checks, make deposits, and file taxes?

-Can’t I hire a bookkeeper to do the accounting for me?
+Can’t I hire a bookkeeper to do the work for me?

-A good bookkeeper or even a good accounting software program can help you organize your accounting quickly.
-But you still need to understand the basic principles of accounting.
+A good bookkeeper or even a good software program can help you organize your finances quickly.
+But you still need to understand the basic principles of bookkeeping.
 This will allow you to use the information supplied by the bookkeeper or software program intelligently, enabling you to make the changes in your business that will keep it on track toward success and profitability.

 What’s more important, income statements or balance sheets?